vijaya-rathod/File-Management-System/README.md

     with open(filename, 'w') as file:
         file.write(filecontent)
  ```
 The time complexity of this function is O(1) because it has a constant number of operations, regardless of the size of the input.
-The function takes input from the user and writes it to a file using the `open()` and `write()` functions.
-These operations take a constant amount of time, regardless of the length of the input.
-Therefore, the time complexity of this function is constant.
+The function takes input from the user and writes it to a file using the 'open()' and 'write()' functions.

 ## Directory creation
 ### Users can create new directories and organize files within them.